• Skip to primary navigation

 • Great for pot roast or stew.

-• Braise in a seasoned broth for optimal flavour.
+• Braise in a seasoned broth for optimal flavor.

 Blade Simmering Steak